Affected by the storm? Send your photos to CNN iReport, but please stay safe

 With memories of last year’s devastating super typhoon fresh in their minds, more than 600,000 people had evacuated by Saturday morning, according to the National Disaster Risk Reduction and Management Council.
 About 40 million people are in the path of the storm’s winds.

-Gen. Gregorio Catapang, chief of staff of armed forces, said at a Sunday press conference that soldiers were working to clear roads and airports so that emergency services could be delivered.
+Gen. Gregorio Catapang, chief of staff of armed forces, said Sunday that soldiers were working to clear roads and airports so that emergency services could be delivered.

-Eleven nations had offered assistance, including the Australia, the United States, China, Japan and the United Kingdom.
+Eleven nations had offered assistance, including Australia, the United States, China, Japan and the United Kingdom.

 CNN meteorologist Derek Van Dam said that the storm is actually breaking up over the land mass of the Philippines, but will continue to pour heavy rain.
 He said 395 mm (15.5 inches) of rain were reported in Bororgan in 24 hours.